The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Introduction

-The article is structured as follows.
-The data and its analysis are respectively presented in sections~\ref{sec:data} and~\ref{sec:results}.
-The stability of the system and its dynamical features are presented in section~\ref{sec:dynamics}, and we conclude in section~\ref{sec:conc}.
+The letter is structured as follows.
+The data and its analysis are presented in Sections~\ref{sec:data} and~\ref{sec:results}, respectively.
+The study of the system dynamics is presented in Section~\ref{sec:dynamics}, and we conclude in Section~\ref{sec:conc}.